 You may call me crazy to think that the Communist apartment blocs in Podgorica are something that should be seen, especially given that there are so many other more worthwhile sights to check out in the city.
 However, you can’t ignore the presence of these buildings in Podgorica.
 Taking a stroll through some of the residential neighbourhoods not only gives a glimpse into the everyday life of local residents, but lends understanding to the city’s somewhat tragic history.

 During WWII, Podgorica was bombed around 70 times and essentially reduced to rubble.
 More than 4,100 people were killed.
-Liberated by the Russians on December 19, 1944, the city saw a quick regrowth in the coming years.
+Liberated on December 19, 1944, the city saw a quick regrowth in the coming years.
 To accommodate the growing population, several residential and business blocs were erected in the style typical of the Eastern Bloc countries at the time.
 While these “Tito styled” structures provided needed housing, they were criticized for their bleak and depressing appearance.
 Since the breakup of Communist Yugoslavia, Podgorica’s cityscape has seen a lot of urban development, including the introduction of more modern buildings and landmarks creating an interesting juxtaposition of old and new.

 Over 400 years ago, Podgorica’s Old Town, or Stara Varoš, was once a thriving Ottoman Turkish town.
 While not much remains today, it’s a great area to explore and get a feel for its Ottoman past.
 Notable sights include the Doganjska Mosque and Osmanagić Mosque, from the 15th and 18th centuries, as well as the Old Bridge and Clock Tower.